 How to Apply

 Stanford undergraduates must be admitted to the program and enrolled as a graduate student for at least one quarter prior to their B.A. conferral.
 A cumulative GPA of at least 3.5 in previous undergraduate work is required for admission; GRE test scores are required.
 It is highly recommended that applicants have completed at least one Sociology course at the 100 level with a grade of ‘B’ or better.
 The department accepts applications once a year; the application deadline is January 15th for admission in the Spring quarter immediately following.
 There are no exceptions to this deadline.
-All application materials are submitted directly to the Sociology graduate student services office.
+All application materials are submitted on-line.
 The department does not fund coterminal M.A. students.
-To apply for admission to the Sociology coterminal M.A. program, students must submit the coterminal application and the following:
+To apply for admission to the Sociology coterminal M.A. program, students must submit the on-line coterminal application which should include the following: